A Wreath, A Tree, And Me: Poetry and Art at the Museum of Fine Arts, Houston

-Teaching with Art is an exciting way to connect your classroom to the Museum of Fine Arts, Houston.
-Discover how the MFAH collections of world art can be used to teach history, language arts, math, science, and social studies to students of all ages.
-Designed for educators of all grade levels and disciplines, the Teaching with Art website includes explorations on select works in the Museum's collection, teacher written lesson plans, a student art gallery, and more.
+The Learning Through Art at the Museum of Fine Arts, Houston online curriculum is an exciting way to connect your classroom to the Museum of Fine Arts, Houston.
+Discover how the MFAH collections of world art can be used to teach language arts, social studies, math, science and art to K-12 students.

 UIL A+ Art Resources

 Are your students preparing for the University Interscholastic League (UIL) A+ Art competition?
 Visit the MFAH and study UIL-selected works of art in person.
 The UIL A+ Art Selections from the MFAH Collection guide leads you to these selections, giving you and your students the opportunity to engage with original works of art.

 Stop by the Kinder Foundation Education Center, located on the lower level of the museum's Law Building, or visit mfah.org/KFEC to learn more.
 Download the UIL A+ Art Resources guide for a list of KFEC publications that include UIL-selected paintings at the MFAH.
 Book your self-guided school tour online.